 The State of California imposes strict requirements on employers.
 For example, employers must pay wages timely, compensate employees for overtime, provide meal and rest breaks, furnish their employees with accurate wage statements, and reimburse them for their expenses.
 When employers violate any of the numerous requirements they must comply with, Mr. Pancer evens the playing field, using his experience and aptitude to maximize his clients’ financial recovery.

-Mr. Pancer has represented clients in a wide variety of matters in both state and federal court, and his experience is broad and deep.
+In representing personal injury and employment clients, Mr. Pancer brings to bear his broad and deep experience in a wide variety of legal matters.
 Some of the high profile, nationally known matters that Mr. Pancer has been involved in include the Hewlett-Packard pretexting case, Federal seizures from payment processors for online gaming sites, and the San Diego pension case.
 His experience runs the gamut from federal court, to state court, to administrative hearings, to petitions for writs of mandamus.
 He has successfully litigated against multi-billion dollar, Fortune 500 companies.
-His civil litigation practice has encompassed cases as varied as asset forfeiture, employment litigation, products liability, RICO, police abuse, anti-SLAPP, misleading advertising, business litigation, Uniform Commercial Code, preliminary and permanent injunctions, real estate litigation, and contract disputes.
-He has also handled criminal matters ranging from misdemeanor battery to felony armed robbery; from petty theft to large scale fraud.

 Mr. Pancer is admitted to practice in all State courts in California, as well as the United States District Court for the Southern District of California (Federal Court).
 He attended UCSB as a Regents Scholar and graduated from the prestigious USD School of Law.
 He has been in private practice since 2006.